Heatblur-Simulations/f-4e-manual/src/procedures/overview.md

 # Procedures

-This Chapter contains every necessary procedure to start, fly and fight in the F-4E Phantom II.
+This chapter contains standard procedures for operating the F-4E Phantom II.

 The aircrew procedures through the
 [Before Taxi](taxi.md#before-taxi)